Defending your freedom since 1984. Speak with top rated Los Angeles sex crimes attorney Robert M. Helfend today

 Defenses against sex crime charges

-Sexual misconduct is rarely witnessed by anyone other than the accuser and the accused.
+Sex crimes are rarely witnessed by anyone other than the accuser and the accused.
 Evidence is usually sketchy, if there is any evidence at all.
 This is how innocent people can get caught up in these cases.